whisthq/whist/README.md

 To avoid pushing code that does not follow our coding guidelines, we recommend you install pre-commit hooks by running `pip install pre-commit`, followed by `pre-commit install` in the top-level directory.
 This will install the linting rules specified in `.pre-commit-config.yaml` and prevent you from pushing if your code is not linted.

+**NOTE**: Also, once you clone the repo run `git config pull.ff only` inside the repo.
+This will help prevent pushing unnecessary merge commits (see below).

 ### Branch Conventions

 #### `master` is for Releases only; `staging` is "almost `master`"

-At Fractal, we maintain a `master` branch for releases only, and auto-tag every commit on `master` with a release tag (TODO).
+At Fractal, we maintain a `master` branch for releases only, and auto-tag every commit on `master` with a release tag [[TODO]](https://github.com/fractal/fractal/issues/1139).

-We also maintain a `staging` branch that serves the same purpose as "release branches" under the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-Therefore, `staging` will usually be identical to `master`, except as we approach a release date.
+We also maintain a `staging` branch for release candidates.
+Therefore, `staging` will always be ahead of `master`, except after a production release, when they will be even.

 When we approach a release milestone, we:

-1. Fork `staging` off `master`.
-2. Merge `dev` into `staging`.
-This signifies a feature freeze for that release, and we only perform bug fixes.
+1. Fast-forward `staging` to match `dev`.
+This signifies a feature freeze for that release, and we only perform critical bug fixes.
-3. Perform extensive, end-to-end testing.
+2. Perform extensive, end-to-end testing (in practice, this is accomplished by us dogfooding our own product).
-   - We fix small (i.e. single-commit) bugs by forking a branch off `staging` and then fast-forward merging it into `staging` (having the same effect as committing directly to `staging`, but with a PR for review and CI).
+3. We hotfix bugs by forking a branch off `staging` and then fast-forward merging it into `staging` (having the same effect as committing directly to `staging`, but with a PR for review and CI).
-   - For larger bugs, we still fork a branch off `staging`, but merge it back into `staging` with an explicit merge commit.
-4. To release, we merge `staging` back into `master`, creates a tagged release commit.
+4. To release, we fast-forward `master` to match `staging` and create a tagged release commit.
 This triggers our auto-deployment workflows, and we push to production.
-5. If changes were made to `staging` before release, we merge `staging` into `dev` as well.
+5. If changes were made to `staging` before release, we merge `staging` into `dev` as well (one of the rare instances that calls for a merge commit, to prevent rewriting history on `dev`).

+Note that we always try to maintain the invariant that `master` can be fast-forwarded to match `staging`, and `staging` can be fast-forwarded to match `dev`.
+The only exception is when we have to make hotfixes to `staging` or `prod`, and we always merge these changes back.

 ### `dev` is for development